wschaef/goes-architecture/architecture.md

 ### Proposed approach

-[ADR Select Migration Approach](./adrs/adr03-MigrationApproach.md) is an Architectural Decision Record (ADR) that explores different approaches to migrating an existing application called GOES to the cloud.
-It outlines four main options:
+There are several approaches to migrating to the cloud:

-- **Migrate to SaaS**: Use E-Commerce and Streaming SaaS offerings and migrate the data there.
+- **Migrate to SaaS:** Utilize E-Commerce and Streaming SaaS offerings and migrate the data to these services.
-- **Rehost**: Lift and shift the application to a virtual machine in the cloud.
+- **Rehost:** Lift and shift the application to a virtual machine in the cloud.
-- **Migrate and improve**: Migrate existing containerized applications and improve the architecture using cloud-native services.
+- **Migrate and Improve:** Migrate existing containerized applications and enhance the architecture using cloud-native services.
-- **Modernize**: Completely re-architect the application to be cloud-native, using higher-level cloud services.
+- **Modernize:** Completely re-architect the application to be cloud-native, leveraging higher-level cloud services.

+For the GOES System, a one-size-fits-all approach is not feasible due to the diversity of domains and the current implementation.
+[ADR Select Migration Approach](./adrs/adr03-MigrationApproach.md) is an Architectural Decision Record (ADR) that explores various approaches to migrating the existing GOES application to the cloud.

 #### 1. Setup the landing zone defining following aspects: